jooby-dev/jooby-docs/docs/message.md

 The `LRC` is calculated by performing an XOR operation on the content of the message with the start value `0x55`.

-Each command consists of header and data body.
+Each [command](./commands/readme.md) consists of header and optional data body.

 There can be 3 types of headers in commands.